MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/carray-class.md

 ### <a name="parameters"></a>Parametri

 *src*<br/>
-Origine degli elementi da accodare a una matrice.
+Origine degli elementi da aggiungere a una matrice.

 ### <a name="return-value"></a>Valore restituito